seekingalpha/ObjectiveStyle/README.md

 	}

 ## CGGeometry
 When accessing x, y, width or height of a CGRect, always use CGGeometry functions, as recommended by Apple: *“your applications should avoid directly reading and writing the data stored in the CGRect data structure.
-Instead, use the functions described here to manipulate rectangles and to retrieve their characteristics”*.
+Instead, use the functions described here to manipulate rectangles and to retrieve their characteristics"*.
 Prefer this methods instead of manipulating CGRect properties - **they can do some work for you**.
 For more about CGGeometry, check [NSHipster’s post about it](http://www.google.com/url?q=http%3A%2F%2Fnshipster.com%2Fcggeometry%2F&sa=D&sntz=1&usg=AFQjCNGX-KEjXmBVrbxiw20jUyXv2L3UTA).

 ###Do:
 	CGFloat originY = CGRectMinY(self.view.frame);